vagabundeo/mimemail/README.txt

   CSS definitions into tags within the HTML based on the CSS selectors.
 To use the Compressor, just enable it.

-  To create a custom mail template copy the mimemail-message.tpl.php file from the mimemail/theme directory into your default theme's folder.
+  To create a custom mail template copy the mimemail-message.html.twig file from the mimemail/templates directory into your default theme's folder.
 Both general and by-mailkey theming can be performed:
-    mimemail-messages--[key].html.twig (for messages with a specific key) mimemail-messages.html.twig (for all messages)
+    mimemail-message--[module]--[key].html.twig (for messages with a specific module and key) mimemail-message--[module].html.twig (for messages with a specific module) mimemail-message.html.twig (for all messages)

   Messages can be rendered using different themes.
 You can choose the following settings to render the email: